 Back to the home page

-Usually it isn't necessary to install it, because Ubuntu already contains a version of it.
-But if that version doesn't suffice, for example because your printer is too new, then you can install the driver as follows.
+Usually it isn't necessary to install it, because Ubuntu and Linux Mint already contain a version of it.
+But if that version doesn't suffice, for example because your printer is too new, then you can install the driver as follows:

 sudo sh install.sh